madfxr/SERVBot/README.md

-ping - Send ICMP ECHO_REQUEST to network hosts telnet - User interface to the TELNET protocol traceroute - Print the route packets trace to network host dig - DNS lookup utility whois - Client for the whois directory service
+ping - Send ICMP ECHO_REQUEST to network hosts telnet - User interface to the TELNET protocol traceroute - Print the route packets trace to network host curl - Transfer data from or to a server dig - DNS lookup utility whois - Client for the whois directory service
 ```